Category: Conversations

 Some days, my best work happens in the midst of grief.
 There’s a raw honesty that comes from pain, a clarity about what really matters, a tenderness in my interactions with clients who are struggling.
 Other days, grief makes me scattered and ineffective, and I’ve learned to recognise those days and adjust accordingly.

 The same is true for my children.
-Their grief doesn't follow school schedules or bedtime routines.
-Some days they need extra cuddles and shorter work hours.
-Other days they're resilient and adaptable, able to entertain themselves while I tackle important projects.
+Their grief doesn’t follow school schedules or bedtime routines.
+Some days they needed extra cuddles and shorter work hours.
+Other days they were resilient and adaptable, able to entertain themselves while I tackle important projects.
+And they’re growing into wonderful men.

 The beautiful thing I’ve discovered is that businesses built to accommodate grief are actually stronger, more sustainable, and more compassionate than those built on the myth that we can maintain consistent productivity regardless of what life throws at us.
 Clients respect honesty about human limitations.
 Children learn that work can be meaningful without being all-consuming.
 And we learn that our worth isn’t tied to our output, even when: especially when: our output varies with our ability to cope.